Disclaimer- I don't own the rights to anything written by Stephenie Meyer.

-"Angela, I know what your trying to do."
-I looked at her surprised.
+"Angela, I know what you're trying to do."
+I looked at her in shock.
 "And thanks.
 For trying to keep the hyenas at bay I mean."
-I laughed with her and we left to find our lunch.

-We'd been without out companions for a good thirty minutes by that point and things were looking up.
-If they hadn't found us yet then we had a chance.
-There were quiet a few little diners and restaurants in this part of town.
-Maybe they'd stopped somewhere to eat.
+Fifteen minutes passed and things were looking up.
+Our unwelcome companions hadn't found us yet; perhaps we had a chance after all.
+There were quiet a few restaurants in this area.
+Maybe they'd stopped somewhere to eat and lose interest completely.

-I could see that Bella was losing patience, we could hear everything they were saying.
-It wasn't as if they were trying to be quiet about it.
-It was a bit jumbled with them all talking over each other, but the subject was disgustingly clear.
+We could hear everything they were saying, it wasn't as if they were trying to be quiet about it, and I knew Bella was losing her patience.
+It was a bit jumbled with them all talking over each other, but the subject was clear.

 We left to sit outside at a small, round, umbrella shaded table as soon as our orders were out.

-We were just tossing our emptied plastic cups and wrappers into a street trashcan when they came out.
-Laughing and giggling, until they saw us.
-Then they became almost eerily silent.
+We were tossing our emptied plastic cups and wrappers into a trashcan when they came out laughing and giggling, until they saw us and became almost eerily silent.
 Lauren was the one to step forward.
-She'd never made her dislike for Bella a secret like Jessica had tried to, and it seemed as if she was ready to really prove herself.
+She'd never made her dislike for Bella a secret and it seemed as if she was ready to really prove herself.

 "I'm sure you know what I'm talking about.
 I wouldn't want to embarrass you on the street like this."

 "Oh no," I whispered, as she wheeled around to face her verbal attacker.
-I wasn't one for confrontation, and this was exactly what I'd been hoping to avoid.
-In the end though, I supposed I'd only been delaying the inevitable.
+I wasn't one for confrontation and this was exactly what I'd been hoping to avoid.
+In the end I supposed I'd only been delaying the inevitable.

-She stalked up to Lauren and her group, completely ignoring the few people who had stopped to watch the exchange.
+She stalked toward Lauren and her group, completely ignoring the few people who had stopped to watch the exchange.

 "Lets get a few things straight alright?" she hissed.
 "I am not pregnant.
 Edward did not 'knock me up'.
 He isn't marrying me out of pity or because it's the honorable thing to do.
 There is one reason for our engagement and only one!"
-She got right in Laurens face.
+She got right in Lauren's face.
 "We are in LOVE!
 I realize, Lauren, that it may be a hard concept for you to understand.
-The idea of caring for someone enough to spend your existence trying to make them happy has probably never occurred to you.
-But that gives you NO RIGHT," a crowd had gathered, consisting of some Forks citizens.
-All of whom had bought into the whispers and hushed conversations regarding Bella's personal life.
-"To start or continue rumors!
+The idea of caring for someone enough to spend your existence trying to make them happy has probably never occurred to you, but that gives you NO RIGHT," a crowd had gathered, consisting of some Forks citizens who had bought into the hushed conversations regarding Bella Swan's personal life, "to start or continue rumors!
 I am SICK and TIRED of all the gossip!"
-She looked around at the crowd, picking out I'm sure the ones who came from our home town.
-"That goes for all of you good people of Forks who've been gossiping about myself and my fiancée!"
+She looked around at the crowd, picking out the ones who came from our home town.
+"That goes for all you good people of Forks who've been gossiping about myself and my fiancé!"
 She ended her tirade with a shout.

 Turning suddenly she grabbed my arm and pulled me through the stunned crowd.
 She towed me all the way back to our parked cars before she stopped.

 Looking me in the eye she said solemnly, "I'm sorry you had to hear that Angela.
-I hope you understand that none of that was meant for or directed toward yourself."
+I hope you understand that none of that was meant for you."
 She was taking deep breaths.

-I waited until she had calmed down a bit.
+I waited until she had calmed a bit.
 "Don't worry Bella, I understand.
 Sort of."
-I couldn't exactly relate to her situation; I'd never had to deal with that kind of pressure.
-I could however see what it had been doing to her.
-"I don't blame you at all for the outburst.
+I couldn't exactly relate to her situation; I'd never had to deal with that kind of pressure, but I could see what it had been doing to her.
+"I don't blame you for the outburst.
 In fact, I'm almost relieved.
 This might mean that I can give up my post as damage control monitor."

 I nodded at her, completely serious.
 "I won't."
 I would do just about anything to help any of my friends, but Bella especially.

-With a sigh she pulled her key of of her pocket.
+With a sigh she pulled a key of her pocket.
 "I think it's time that this trip end."

 "Yes," I agreed.
 "I'm exhausted."